 Wednesday 29th July, 11:00AM BST (GMT+1)

-We are delighted to host Circus Snapshot for the next edition of Slow Thinking.
+We were delighted to host Circus Snapshot for this edition of Slow Thinking.

 Circus Snapshot is a qualitative research project which was completed prior to lockdown in February 2020.
 Commissioned by Crying Out Loud, funded by Arts Council England and led by Daisy Drury, its aim is to draw together the professional, subsidised circus sector and to begin to create new pathways for its development.